egel-lang/egel-docs/source/intro.rst

 The language is homoiconic and supports symbolic rewriting, exceptions, namespaces, and concurrency.

+Semantically, the implementation is morally equivalent to an eager term rewriter on a directed acyclic graph.

 To get a taste of the language a small example is shown below.

 .. code-block:: egel